annilea/nlp-on-e-commerce-reviews/README.md

 # nlp-on-e-commerce-reviews
 Dataset investigation and testing of multiple ML approaches from supervised to unsupervised learning on the versatile Women's E-Commerce Clothing Reviews dataset released from Kaggle.
 Main focus on NLP.

-Notebooks in this repository:
+## Files in this repository:

+* Notebooks

-DataExploration.ipynb: Run this first to get an understanding about the data.
+  * DataExploration.ipynb: Run this first to get an understanding about the data.

-SupervisedLearning.ipynb: Check this out if you are interested in supervised learning and AutoML.
+  * SupervisedLearning.ipynb: Check this out if you are interested in supervised learning and AutoML.

-UnsupervisedLearning_NLP.ipynb: This notebook has an implementation for finding topics from review texts using Latent Dirichlet Allocation (LDA)
+  * UnsupervisedLearning_NLP.ipynb: This notebook has an implementation for finding topics from review texts using Latent Dirichlet Allocation (LDA)

-Project summary.pptx is a powerpoint file collecting together all the results from the three notebooks.
+* Project summary.pptx is a powerpoint file collecting together all the results from the three notebooks.

+## How to

-Notebooks were run on Google Colab
-Python version: 3.7.10
+Notebooks were run on Google Colab with Python version: 3.7.10 package versions: pandas==1.2.5 numpy==1.21.0
-package versions:
-pandas==1.2.5
-numpy==1.21.0